Kingfisher to shift some sourcing from China to Europe

 Kingfisher, which trades from around 1,070 stores in nine countries in Europe and Asia with a focus on Britain and France, is the world's third-biggest home improvements retailer behind U.S. groups Lowe's (LOW.N) and Home Depot (HD.N).

-Wal-Mart Stores Inc (WMT.N), the world's biggest retailer whose focus on low-cost sourcing helped to fuel the offshoring of U.S. manufacturing, pledged in January to buy an additional $50 billion (31 billion pounds) in U.S.-made goods over the next 10 years.
+Wal-Mart Stores Inc (WMT.N), the world's biggest retailer whose focus on low-cost sourcing helped to fuel the offshoring of U.S. manufacturing, pledged in January to buy an additional $50 billion in U.S.-made goods over the next 10 years.

 Kingfisher has said it wants to increase common sourcing for all its brands from 2 percent to 50 percent and boost direct sourcing - or buying straight from manufacturers instead of via third-party distributors - to 35 percent from 15 percent.